Judo writing

 So a senior person could say "osu" to a junior person.
 And a kid could say "osu," because kids are given a free pass to speak in a very casual style.
 But an adult student does NOT suggest that his coach is equal to or perhaps even junior to the student.
 It's horrifying.

-AAU LogoUSA Judo logoU.
-S. Naval Support Site, Gricignano D'Aversa, Italy
+Secondary location: U. S. Naval Support Site, Gricignano D'Aversa, Italy (Open only to authorized people)

 Web design ©2014 Lincoln Han.
 Judo Link and its logo are trademark properties of Lincoln Han.
-AAU USA and USA Judo logo are trademarks of their respective organization.
-The display of their logos does not imply endorsement of any product or services on this web site.